mkmat/ETH-Computational-Thinking-Labs/README.md

 ## 13. Esthi's CTL video channel <a name=esthi></a>

-is useful for all those who prefer to watch instructions with animations:
+is useful for all those who prefer to watch animated instructions:

 1. https://www.youtube.com/watch?v=bTpfECIweIU&ab_channel=Esthi